dbray7/passwordgenerator/README.md

+This is a simple password generator application utilizing vanilla javascript, html, bootstrap and css.
+The following criteria is included in this password generator:
+1. Password length between 8-128
+2. Include special characters
+3. Include uppercase characters
+4. Include lowercase characters
+5. Include numbers

+Users will be prompted for this criteria and after it is validated, a password will be randomly generated.

+Please enjoy!

 # 03 JavaScript: Password Generator

 Create an application that generates a random password based on user-selected criteria.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.